There are 1,422 names matching your criteria. This is page 5.

 Patronymic form of the English and Scottish name Watt

-, which came from the extremely popular Middle English given name Wat
+, which came from the popular Middle English given name Wat

 Originally given to a person who lived near a road (a way

-Occupational surname meaning "wagon maker", derived from Old English wægn
+Occupational name meaning "wagon maker, cartwright", derived from Old English wægn

-Occupational name meaning simply "weaver" from the Old English wefan
+Occupational name meaning simply "weaver" from Old English wefan

 Occupational name meaning "weaver", from Old English webba